 The ESMPs should describe in detail how alternative rate designs can be utilized, in both the short- and long-term, to manage load, mitigate peak demand, and reduce or delay the need for infrastructure investments.
 Additionally, the EDCs, the GMAC, and other stakeholders should remain engaged on rate design reform and on developing an approach to promptly and comprehensively address rate design issues.
 Such an approach should consider, among other things, AMI functionality, increased DER adoption, and increased transportation and building electrification.
 Further, alternative rate design proposals must: (1) be fair and equitable; (2) consider affordability; and (3) be informed by careful study of potential impacts on customers, including LMI customers and customers in EJCs and disadvantaged communities.
 To provide additional guidance through examples of specific rate design concepts, the GMAC recommends that: (1) based on concerns that they would reduce customers’ ability to manage their bills and have disproportionate and adverse impacts on low-income ratepayers, alternative rate design proposals should avoid broadly imposing demand charges on residential customers; and (2) alternative rate design proposals should consider peak-time rebate programs that incent demand reduction.

-The EDCs should clearly define the term “DER” in their ESMPs and standardize it across the three ESMPs. as those DERs thefor ing
+The EDCs should clearly define the terms “DG” and “DER” in their ESMPs and standardize across the three ESMPs.
+Where applicable the EDCs should identify any difference between the term DER and the term DG, as a defined term used by the MA DPU and subject to applicable MA DPU approved tariffs, such as the Standards for Interconnection of DG.

 Section 2: Compliance with the Climate Act

-The GMAC recommendations listed within this document regarding the other sections of the ESMPs should be adopted to help improve the ESMPs and make them more compliant with the Climate Act.
+The GMAC recommendations listed within this document regarding the other sections of the ESMPs should be adopted to make them fully aligned with the objectives of the Climate Act.

-Section 2 should be expanded to provide more detail about how the ESMPs comply with the Climate Act.
+Section 2 should be expanded to provide more detail about how the ESMPs provide the information required by and are aligned with the objectives of the Climate Act.
 Specifically:

-Instead of a simple reference to another section or subsection of the ESMP, Section 2 should include text explaining how the section or subsection demonstrates compliance.
+Instead of a simple reference to another section or subsection of the ESMP, Section 2 should include text explaining how the section or subsection is aligned with the Climate Act.

 Section 2 should include a chart or table summarizing and mapping the requirements of the Climate Act with the specific location in the ESMP that demonstrates compliance with those requirements.